rese1f/Self-supervised-Cross-view-3D-Human-Pose-Estimation-and-Localization-in-Video/DOCUMENTATION.md

 ## STAR Model

 This part is still under developement.
-Do NOT edit this part until version 2.0.0 is released.
+Do **not** edit this part until version 2.0.0 is released.